JPA Criteria API Queries

 query.setParameterjakarta.persistence.Query.setParameter(Parameter,T)Bind the value of a Parameter object.(p, 10000000);

-The setParameterjakarta.persistence.Query.setParameter(Parameter,T)Bind the value of a Parameter object. method takes a Parameterjakarta.persistence.ParameterType for query parameter objects. (or a ParameterExpressionjakarta.persistence.criteria.ParameterExpressionType of criteria query parameter expressions.) instance as the first argument instead of a name or a position (which are used with string based JPQL parameters).
+The setParameterjakarta.persistence.Query.setParameter(Parameter,T)Bind the value of a Parameter object. method takes a Parameterjakarta.persistence.ParameterType for query parameter objects. instance (such as a ParameterExpressionjakarta.persistence.criteria.ParameterExpressionType of criteria query parameter expressions.) as its first argument.
+This differs from string-based JPQL parameters, which use a name or position.

-JPA query clauses are composed of expressions.
-Because JPQL queries and criteria queries use equivalent expressions - they are explained side by side in the Query Expressions pages.
+JPA query clauses consist of expressions.
+Because JPQL and Criteria queries use equivalent expressions, this guide explains them side-by-side in the Query Expressions pages.

-The links above are direct links to the criteria query sections in pages that describe expressions in general, including in the context of string based JPQL queries.
+The links above go to the Criteria query sections within pages that also cover string-based JPQL queries.